gemini-hlsw/ocs/bundle/edu.gemini.seqexec.web.server/README.md

 This project requires 2 new plugins

 * [scala-js](http://www.scala-js.org/doc/sbt-plugin.html): This plugins brings the support for scala.js compilation into sbt.
-Using the compiler we can take the scala code and
+Using the compiler we can take the Scala code and
 * [sbt-revolver](https://github.com/spray/sbt-revolver): This plugin allows to restart the web server and trigger a recompilation when the source code changes.
 I consider it essential for web development as it lets you rebuild as soon as files are changed

 ## How to compile and start the server